-The Audit Committee has adopted policies regarding non-audit services to be rendered by the external auditor which are refinements of the general policies in the Audit Committee's Charter (attached hereto as Schedule "B"): (a) all non-audit services must be approved by the Chairman of the Audit Committee and reported to the other Audit Committee members at the next scheduled committee meeting in advance of the Corporation engaging the services of the external audit firm; and (b) a separate engagement letter is required for each individual service to be provided by the external auditors.
+The Audit Committee has adopted policies regarding non-audit services to be rendered by the external auditor which are refinements of the general policies in the Audit Committee's Charter (attached hereto as Schedule "B"): (a) all non-audit services must be approved by the Chairman of the Audit Committee in advance of the Corporation engaging the services of the external audit firm; and (b) a separate engagement letter is required for each individual service to be provided by the external auditors.
+Where non-audit services are approved by the Chairman of the Audit Committee in advance of the Corporation engaging the services of the external audit firm, the Audit Committee is apprised of such approval at the next meeting of the Audit Committee.